Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 5358 County Road 21

-Using the facilities of the Northern Lights Performing Arts Pavilion at the local high school, Highlands Summer Festival has been a favourite in Haliburton for more than a decade.
-This season, it offers up five shows each year.
+Using the facilities of the Northern Lights Performing Arts Pavilion at the local high school.
+Highlands Summer Festival, now in its 13th season, offers up six shows this year, from Steel Magnolias

 Century Church Theatre Company